-Areas of Opportunity are those parts of the city that hold the most potential for transformation, including opportunities for development, connectivity
+Areas of Opportunity are those parts of the city that hold the most potential for transformation, including opportunities for development, connectivity improvements and new open space/ public realm projects.

 The Areas of Opportunity do not have distinct or exact boundaries.
 They are identified as general areas as some of the potential interventions are part of wider projects (particularly around movement and connectivity) that came out of the Design South East workshops.
 Whilst the Areas of Opportunity do not have specific Local Plan policies they should be used a starting point should any re-development proposals come forward in these areas.